 If you’re going DIY, it’ll help to know how a pro would price and schedule your bathroom remodeling job

-And if you plan to hire some subcontractors, you’ll know the sequence when each of them should show up.
+And if you plan to hire some subcontractors, you’ll know the sequence of when each of them should show up.
 You’ll also know what work they should do each time they arrive at your house.

 How long will A Bathroom Renovation take?

 A DIY bathroom renovation schedule is going to take longer.
 But the guide to your bathroom remodel stays the same.
-And you can still help control over how long it will take.
-You just need to know about the ways that you can cut down on construction time.
+And you can still help control how long it will take.
+You need to know about the ways that you can cut down on construction time.